DefiLlama/yield-server/README.md

 ### Adaptors

-An adaptor is just a javascript file that exports an async function that returns an array of objects that represent pools of a protocol.
+An adaptor is just a javascript (or typescript) file that exports an async function that returns an array of objects that represent pools of a protocol.
 The pools follow the following schema (all values are just examples):

 ```js
 {